pipelinelabo/datalaiq-wiki/configuration/docker.md

 With pre-built Docker images available in the Docker Hub, it is very easy to deploy DatalaiQ in Docker for experimentation or long-term use.
 In this document, we show how to set up a DatalaiQ environment within Docker.

-If you are a paid DatalaiQ customer and wish to deploy DatalaiQ in Docker, contact support@pipelinesecurity.net for help.
+If you are a paid DatalaiQ customer and wish to deploy DatalaiQ in Docker, contact support@ppln.co for help.
 We also have some information about deploying a custom Docker instance [on this wiki](#!configuration/custom-docker.md) and [on our blog](https://www.gravwell.io/blog/gravwell-docker-deployment).

 Once you have set up DatalaiQ, check out the [quickstart](#!quickstart/quickstart.md) for some starting points on *using* DatalaiQ.